geckom/Attero/README.md

 # Attero

-## Unstable pre-alpha software - Not not use on production systems
+## Unstable pre-alpha software - Do not use on production systems

 [![Build Status](https://travis-ci.org/geckom/Attero.svg?branch=master)](https://travis-ci.org/geckom/Attero)

-### A report writing and collaboration tool for infosec
+### A note taking tool for infosec
 Attero is a note taking, report generating, collaboration and management tool designed primary for pentetration testing and red team engagements.

 ## Installation